Aloso/lexical-sort/README.md

 # lexical-sort

+> [!CAUTION]
+> This crate is unmaintained.
+I *do not* recommend you to use it, there are better alternatives. [icu_collator](https://docs.rs/icu_collator/latest/icu_collator/) is probably what you need.
+It also has an [option](https://docs.rs/icu_collator/latest/icu_collator/struct.CollatorOptions.html#numeric) to sort decimal numbers naturally.

 This is a library to compare and sort strings (or file paths) **lexicographically**.
 This means that non-ASCII characters such as `á` or `ß` are treated like their closest ASCII character: `á` is treated as `a`, `ß` is treated as `ss`, etc.

 Lexical comparisons are case-insensitive.
 Alphanumeric characters are sorted after all other characters (punctuation, whitespace, special characters, emojis, ...).